-Website analytics faces a number of misconceptions in many professional services firms, ranging from ‘not relevant as we revamped our website only 6 months ago’ all the way through to ‘analytics is mainly for ecommerce companies like Amazon – we’re not selling anything.’
+Website analytics faces a number of misconceptions in many law and accountancy firms, ranging from ‘not relevant as we revamped our website only 6 months ago’ all the way through to ‘analytics is mainly for ecommerce companies like Amazon – we’re not selling anything.’

 The reason these misconceptions persist is that to make effective use of your website’s analytics firms need to:

 - Know what the opportunities are